hkociemba/RubiksCube-TwophaseSolver/README.md

 ```python
 >>> import twophase.solver  as sv
 ```
 There are several tables which must be created, but only on the first run.
-These need about 80 MB disk space and it takes from about 1/2 to 6 hours to create them, depending on the hardware.
+These need about 80 MB of disk space and it takes about 1/2 hour or even longer to create them, depending on the hardware.
+But only with these computational relative expensive tables the algorithm works highly effective and usually will find near optimal solutions.

 A cube is defined by its cube definition string.
 A solved cube has the string 'UUUUUUUUURRRRRRRRRFFFFFFFFFDDDDDDDDDLLLLLLLLLBBBBBBBBB'.
 ```python